hodinkee/escapement-rb/README.md

 # => [{:text=>"Isn't Tourbillon a great word?", :entities=>[{:type=>"italic", :html_tag=>"i", :position=>[6, 16], :attributes=>{}}, {:type=>"link", :html_tag=>"a", :position=>[19, 24], :attributes=>{"href"=>"http://google.com"}}]}]
 ```

+## How It Works

+From a high level, Escapement uses [Nokogiri](https://github.com/sparklemotion/nokogiri) to recursively traverse the DOM tree.
+As it traverses, it keeps track of the current position of the node relative to the text content in order to determine entity position.
+There are no regular expression hacks involved.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.